Delimiter: Solutions

+Prohibit use of specified delimiters in content

+One solution to avoid the risk of delimiter collision is to prohibit content from containing a specified set of designated delimiters.
+A downside is arbitrary binary data can't be communicated without some workaround to handle data that contains those delimiter codes.

 Obfuscation

 Using a delimiter that is unlikely to appear in the content is an ad hoc approach that leads to limited success.
 It requires knowledge of expected content, guessing what won't appear in the content, and offers little security against malicious collisions.

-Control characters

-If content is restricted from containing control characters (which is typical), then using control characters for delimiters prevents delimiter collision that otherwise can occur when using non-control character delimiters.
-The ASCII character set was designed with this in mind by providing non-printing characters that can be used as delimiters in the range 28 to 31.
-Later, Unicode adopted the same code points.